Back to Louisiana

 18 department, police department, and any other relevant public safety officials, the

-19 property owner shall demolish the property.
+19 property owner shall demolish the structure on the property.

 Page 1 of 2